 A Guide To VAT on Food for Your Business

 You can see how detailed the tax rules are by visiting Food products (VAT Notice 701/14) or Catering, takeaway food (VAT Notice 709/1).
 You’ll see there is a lot to digest, which is why we have written this condensed guide to the main points of the legislation.
-We are always happy to provide more information and advice, so if you are looking for support on VAT for food, do not hesitate to book a free consultation.
+We are always happy to provide more information and advice, so if you are looking for support on VAT for food, do not hesitate to book a free initial consultation.

 Is there VAT on food?